Cards: Action Packed Rookies 1992, Sky Box 1992

 Acquired: TTM 1994, C/o The Green Bay Packers

-When Buckley came out of Florida State, he had a lot of buzz surrounding him as the second coming of Deion Sanders and as a dazzling punt returner and cornerback.
+When Buckley came out of Florida State, he had a lot of buzz surrounding him as the second coming of Deion Sanders; Rightfully so since he was a dazzling punt returner and cornerback.
 The Packers quickly nabbed him with the 5th pick of the first round of the 1992 draft.
-He’d have 3 picks and 4 fumble recoveries his first season, and be an electrifying punt returner averaging 10 yards a return and becoming the youngest player in the league to score a touchdown on a punt return.
+He’d have 3 picks and 4 fumble recoveries his first season, and be an electrifying punt returner.
+He’d average 10 yards a return and be the youngest player in the league to score a touchdown on a punt return.
 With luck getting quite a few Packers through the mail in those years I made a stab at Terrell Buckley in 1994, his final year with the Packers.
 Within a month or two I got these two back in the mail.

 Pr 79 Yds 748 Avg 9.4 TD 1 lg 58t